rcrderby/crg-overlays/penalties/README.md

 3. From the displayed list of files and directories, click the **penalties** link to display the overlay.

 ### Open Broadcaster Software (OBS) Details

+Provide this information to your video streaming team, to give them access to the overlay:

 | Setting    | Value                                                         |
 | ---------- | ------------------------------------------------------------- |